 The beginnings of Dante’s Inferno

 The middle ages saw a struggle between the papacy and the Roman Empire.
 By the time of Dante’s existence, there arose two major political groupings, that of Guelphs and Ghibellines.
 This led to major divisions between families, cities and communities.
 It is in this kind of confusion that Dante found himself in and the society of his time was in chaos.
 It is through this perspective that Dante wrote Inferno.
 It is based on the moral fabric of society and the resulting effects there is after a person’s actions.
-The morality or lack of it that is ...
+The morality or lack of it that is depicted is ...

 Literature

 A significant part of the Inferno by Dante evidently has a strong emphasis on political commentary particularly on the political scene of the Florence of fourteenth century from which he had created enemies and was exiled.
 His political views consequently play an important role in the arrangement of the context of his work.
 This he does through a number of varied assertions.
 He begins by condemning all his political enemies to suffering and turmoil by scattering them in the different rings of hell.
 His enemies from Florence constitute the largest number of sinners almost by half.
-Filipo Argenti for ...
+Filipo Argenti for instance is damned ...

 In Inferno by Dante, the circles of Hell are depicted as different areas where people who have committed specific sins are doomed to rest.
 The second through fifth circles are the resting places for sins of incontinence; these are sins without malice.
 These are a unique category distinct from the other sins, and they all have very distinct similarities - the most prominent of these are the fact that they all involve the individual valuing something earthly above God, and therefore meriting punishment.
-The sinners LOVE the things that they do, and that is their downfall, since they cannot ...
+The sinners LOVE the things that they do, and that is their downfall, since they cannot escape ...

 Question 3.5